brainstreaminfo/bagistogiftcard/README.md

 ```
 * Include the PayPal credentials in the loadPayPalScript method.
 Additionally, ensure that the credentials are entered in the PayPal payment gateway section within the Bagisto admin panel.

-* Aso add the mail credentials in the .env file to receive the giftcard via email.
+* Add the mail credentials in the .env file to receive the giftcard via email.

 * Add the below code in the CartResource File after the payment_method_title :